Partnership Ref.: |

 Position: OM Africa Associate Leader

-Current involvement: Melvin serves in charge of three countries of which Zambia is one of the countries
+Current involvement: Melvin serves in charge of the entire Africa area.

 Passion: His passion is to see every tribe, language and tongue worship and glorify God.